babashka/sci/CLJD_PORT.md

 - Compiling a SUBSET of test namespaces can regenerate cljd.core without IFn arity mixins other namespaces need, leaving stale .dart files that fail to load.
 Run the full selector when output looks inconsistent.

+## cljd gotchas (learned during namespaces layer port)

+- Helper fns used by macros need ^:macro-support meta or the macro fails to host-compile with "Unable to resolve symbol". cljd host eval does not JVM-define plain defns.
+- cljd host eval does not split top-level do: helpers and the macros using them must live in separate top-level (deftime) forms.
+- :refer-clojure :exclude of `reify` breaks compilation of any variadic fn in that namespace (cljd emits reify for the IFn mixin). sci.impl.reify names its macro fn reify-macro on cljd.
+- defmethod: top level only (not inside def) and single arity only. defmulti with :hierarchy option not supported.
+- No get-method/methods/prefer-method/remove-method runtime API.
+- No resolve at runtime.
+No format.
+Quoted JVM class syms in var meta (:tag) fail to compile, copy-var drops tags on cljd.
+- `(def x (copy-core-var x))` with x excluded from clojure.core self-references on cljd and stack-overflows at load, pass {:init nil}.
+- Return type hints on fns that can return nil (e.g. ^TBox) become Dart casts and throw on nil, drop them on cljd.
+- ->Var/->Type/->Namespace factories work on ALL platforms, prefer them over platform-conditional constructor calls. utils/sci-type? for Type instance checks.